d-pal13/Password-Generator/README.md

 # PassWord Generator
 This is password generation app using JavaScript, CSS & HTML.

-This app generates password length up to 20 characters.
+This app generates random password length up to 20 characters.
+Each password includes numbers & uppercase and lowercase and also includes symbol's.

                                                                           OutPut:-